JordanMarcelino/flutter_simple_app/README.md

 # flutter_simple_app

-Making simple app (cloning simple e-commerce) with flutter framework
+Making simple app (cloning simple e-commerce) with flutter framework.
+Im working on the front end with firebase (simple implementation).

+If you want to participate to this project especially with making backend, feel free to push a request to this project, and thanks for your participate.

 ## Getting Started